New Year's Eve party for families hosted at library

 “We’ve had a very low turnout today because usually we have 60 people in the room,” she said.

-It wasn’t clear why there was only about a dozen people in the room on Tuesday although Monday’s storms may have been a contributor.
+It wasn’t clear why there were only about a dozen people in the room, although, storms the day before may have been a contributor.

-But Osowski said Tuesday fit with the goals of the party since it began.
+But Osowski said New Years Eve fit with the goals of the party since it began.

 “Historically, there’s been very little for families to do and families seem to have this day off to spend with their children so we wanted to have something fun, free for them to do.
 That’s why we started doing it,” she said.